The Sound of Philadelphia in Four Takes

 Take 4) The builders: Thom Bell, Bunny Sigler

-There are two Philadelphia-based producers who stand out as pioneers apart from Gamble and Huff.
+Two Philadelphia-based producers stand out as pioneers apart from Gamble and Huff.
 One is the aforementioned Thom Bell, who was an astute songwriter, visionary orchestrator, and arranger who carved out his own niche as a curator of the Philly Sound.

 In the late 1960s, Bell worked with the Delfonics to craft “La-La Means I Love You,” which matched his preferences for balladry and lush string arrangements.
 With the song, “Didn’t I (Blow Your Mind This Time),” Bell rewrote the rules for “sweet soul” music.